 Every year, Mot and Baal battled each other.
-And, every year, Mot prevailed (some translation state that Mot ate Baal, “like a lamb”), only to have Baal's sister Anath (the goddess of War) defeat and kill him.
-Afterward, Anath would cut up Mot's body, sprinkle its parts on Baal’s remains, bringing the god of fertility back to life.
+And, every year, Mot prevailed (some translations state that Mot ate Baal, “like a lamb”), only to have Baal's sister Anath (the goddess of War) defeat and kill him.
+Afterward, Anath would cut up Mot's body and sprinkle its parts on Baal’s remains, bringing the god of fertility back to life.
 Over and over, this battle continued with the same outcome.

 To them, the conflict between Mot and Baal was a metaphor for the changing seasons.
 Baal came to represent the harvest seasons when food and water were at their most plentiful.
 Mot, on the other hand, was the antithesis, for he represented sterility and death.